 Then Jesus died, along with any hope Peter had.
 Jesus made a whole lot of promises, but what good were they if He was dead?

 Then something happened to revive Peter's hope and keep it alive forever: the resurrection.
 That would do it, right?
 When the guy you hoped in died and came back to life, your hope would go ballistic.
 Because that would mean every single promise He made about eternal life was true (see John 5:24; 11:25; 14:6, 19 for a sampling).

 Right before Jesus died on the cross, what was Peter doing?
 Cowardly denying Jesus.
 But then you open the book of Acts and Peter is suddenly courageous.
 He's bold.
 He's walking around Jerusalem preaching about Jesus, even to the point of his own persecution and possible death.
 What could turn a coward into a courageous preacher?
 The resurrection.
 That's living hope.

 And not only is it a living hope; it's also a lasting hope.
 That's because we have "an inheritance incorruptible and undefiled and that does not fade away, reserved in heaven for [us]."
 In other words, this earth, which is fading away and corruptible, is nothing compared to what waits for us in heaven.

-So let the living, lasting hope of the resurrection be your motivation this week, and don't be shy about sharing it with a world that's desperate for that hope.
+I pray that the living, lasting hope of the resurrection would be your motivation this week and that you wouldn't be shy about sharing it with a world that's desperate for that hope.